bchhun/Twitter-Widget-i18n-able/README.md

 Twitter widget internationalization
 ===================================

-This is a fork of [Dustin Diaz](http://www.twitter.com/ded)'s original work on the twitter widget.
+This is a fork of [Dustin Diaz](http://www.twitter.com/ded)'s original work on the [twitter profile widget](http://twitter.com/about/resources/widgets/widget_profile).

 I only added the possibility to show the widget in any language (Klingon if you want...)